From Coursing to Greyhound Racing

 ...
 Next day there'd be hare soup to spare...

 1928 Greyhound Coursing Cup

-This beautiful Rose Bowl in its neglected state (top photo) came into my hands by a chance conversation with a person who was moving house.
-After contacting Neil Brown from AGRA (Australian Greyhound Racing Association), the Cup was collected and meticulously restored (lower photo).
-I understand it is now on display at the Werribee Mansion where it belongs.
-This beautiful Rose Bowl represents the historical significance of the growth of the Sport of Coursing which developed into the Greyhound Racing industry we know in Australia today.
+This bowl in its neglected state (top photo) came into my hands after a chance conversation with a neighbour who was moving house and had been using it as a pot plant holder!
+With some idea of what it represented, I contacted Neil Brown from AGRA (Australian Greyhound Racing Association).
+The Cup was collected and meticulously restored (lower photo) and is on display at the Werribee Mansion where it belongs.

 References and Further Reading